picoharry/cvdemo-image-win32/README.md

 ## Image.Blend

-Blends images into a single large image.
+Blends multiple images into a single image with weights.

 ## Image.Panorama

-Blends images into a single large image.
+Stitches images into a single large image.

 ## Image.Overlay

+Overlays a foregound image on top of a background image with the same size.

+## Image.Stack

 Combines two or more images into one by overlapping them.